 After the discovery of tourmaline as a mineral group, additional mines were found in Sri Lanka, Russia, and the United States.
 In 1892, gemologist George F. Kunz (the namesake for the mineral Kunzite) wrote a report on the discovery of tourmaline deposits in Maine and California.

 Between 1898 and 1914, California was one of the largest producers of tourmaline in the world with crystals coming in rich shades of blue and yellow.
+The Empress Dowager in China took a particular liking to the pink and red crystals found there, reportedly shipping over as much as her boats could hold.
 Maine held steadier yields with a greater range in colors and weights, including a blue and green 256-carat stone.
 Specimens from Newry, Maine have a very distinct color that many collectors can recognize instantly upon sight.

 The Phenomenon of Color

 The most popular type of tourmaline is elbaite, which offers the widest range of gem-quality colors and gradients.
 Elbaites are found within granite pegmatites, which are rich in a variety of elements needed to produce the range of colors for which they are famous.